Ginnie Sebastian Storage

 Virginia Sebastian "Ginnie" Storage is an American clubwoman and medical practice administrator.
 Since June 29, 2025, she has served as the 47th President General of the Daughters of the American Revolution.
 In her capacity as president general, she serves on the board of the National First Ladies Day Commission and as an advisor to the Women's Suffrage National Monument Foundation.
-In 2025, Storage hosted Queen Sofía of Spain during a Spanish-American history symposium at DAR Constitution Hall.
+In 2025, she hosted Queen Sofía of Spain during a Spanish-American history symposium at DAR Constitution Hall.
+Storage was named in Forbes 50 Over 50 list in 2026.

 Early life, family, and education

 Storage is the daughter of William McGowan Sebastian and Mary Virginia Satterwhite.
 She was born and raised in Fredericksburg, Virginia and attended Stafford Senior High School.
 Storage earned the Gold Award as a member of the Girl Scouts of the USA and was a member of the Children of the American Revolution.
-She is a descendent of Lilly McIlhaney Bowen, an Irish-American colonist who supported the American Revolution.
-She is also a descendent of revolutionary soldiers Benjamin Sebastian, Robert Bowen, Robert Satterwhite, James Marders, Henry Carter, Esli Hunt, John Hallam, William Hallam, Alexander Oliver, and David Leach.
+She is a descendant of Lilly McIlhaney Bowen, an Irish-American colonist who supported the American Revolution.
+She is also a descendant of revolutionary soldiers Benjamin Sebastian, Robert Bowen, Robert Satterwhite, James Marders, Henry Carter, Esli Hunt, John Hallam, William Hallam, Alexander Oliver, and David Leach.

 She earned a bachelor of arts degree from the University of Virginia, where she was a member of Sigma Delta Tau, in 1986 and later earned a masters degree in business administration from Averett University.

 Career

 Storage served as vice president of administration for NSWC Federal Credit Union in Dahlgren, Virginia, coordinating the branch administration, human resources office, and training functions for over one-hundred of the credit union's employees.
 She works as a practice administrator for an Hematology Oncology Associates of Fredericksburg.

-Storage holds professional designations as a Professional in Human Resources (HRCI), SHRM-CP (SHRM), a Certified Compensation Professional, a Global Renumeration Professional, and Certified Credit Union Executive (CUNA).
+Storage holds professional designations as a Professional in Human Resources (HRCI), SHRM-CP (SHRM), a Certified Compensation Professional, a Global Remuneration Professional, and Certified Credit Union Executive (CUNA).

+Storage is a member of the leadership advisory council for the Hereditary Society Community of the United States of America.